 One of the most defensible forms of editing when there are a lot of data is to apply a "X-sigma" criteria, "X" is usually 3.
 In other words if a residual differs from zero by more than three times its sigma, it should be removed.
 For well distributed data, typically 1% are removed under a 3-sigma criteria.
 The "Edit" menu item has a "x-sigma" option to apply this criteria uniformly to all the data on both axes.
 Afterwards, the data should be reprocessed by selecting the "Reprocess" option on the "Edit" menu item.

-It may be necessary to iterate the X-sigma edit and reprocessing several times before the no more points are removed.
+It may be necessary to iterate the X-sigma edit and reprocessing several times before only a few or (hopefully) no more points are removed.
 This process will fail if the residuals do not have a Gaussian distribution, because in most such cases the editing will progressively remove more data on each step until there are no data left.
-If that happens, you need to investigate why the residuals do not have a Gaussian distribution.
+If that happens or a significant fraction of the data is removed, you need to investigate why the residuals do not have a Gaussian distribution.
 If possible this should be corrected, perhaps by changing the model.
-If not, you will need to stop after one or two iterations.
+If it can't be corrected, you will need to stop editing after one or two iterations and hope for the best.